airbnb/streamalert/docs/source/app-implementing-new.rst

 New App Example
 ---------------

-This is a non-functional example of adding a new App Integration for the Box `Events <https://developer.box.com/reference#events>`_ API.
+This is a non-functional example of adding a new App for the Box `Events <https://developer.box.com/reference#events>`_ API.
 This is to outline what methods from the base ``AppIntegration`` class must be implemented and what those methods must do.

 .. code:: python